Banking in Taiwan

 Chances are, yes.
 At least one employee of each bank will speak English.
 In major cities and at major banks most employee's will have a sufficient English level to provide services in English.

 Yes.
-Most banks allow the direct deposit of your pay cheque by your school or employer.
+Most banks allow the direct deposit of your pay check by your school or employer.
+These days employers use direct deposit from their bank to yours.
+Employers generally don't hand employees wads of cash like they did years ago.

 BANKS IN TAIWAN